AdaCore/gnatstudio/docs/users_guide/extending.rst

 The following example defines a Python command that inserts a line full of dashes ('-') at the current cursor location.
-This command is associated with the key binding :kbd:`Ctrl-c n`, and can be distributed as a single Python file::
+This command is associated with the key binding :kbd:`Ctrl-c n` and can be distributed as a single Python file::

   # This code can be stored in a file test.py in $HOME/.gps/plug-ins